 Unassigning

 Sometimes it could be useful to reset a Field-Symbol.
-This can be done using UNASSIGN
+This can be done using UNASSIGN.

 UNASSIGN <fs>.